Trolleybus usage by country: Bulgaria

 Trolleybus networks operate in Sofia (since 1941), Pleven (1985), Varna (1986), Sliven (1986), Stara Zagora (1987), Ruse (1988), Vratsa (1988), Burgas (1989), Haskovo (1990) and Pazardzhik (1993).
 The most developed system in terms of route density is in Pleven with 14 trolleybus routes totaling 75 km and serving entirely Pleven's inner city public transport.
 The largest system is in Sofia: 105 km.
 In the late 1980s the towns of Dimitrovgrad and Gorna Oryahovitsa started to build networks, but due to financial problems the projects were suspended.
 A few other cities like Shumen, Blagoevgrad, Vidin and Yambol have partially completed their systems however they were never operational.
 Kazanlak's system, which opened in 1986 was the first to close in 1999.
 Trolleybuses in Veliko Tarnovo operated from 1991 until 2009 when due to road construction works part of the overhead wires were temporarily removed, but subsequently never restored causing the system to shut down.
 In Plovdiv the trolleybus system, which opened in 1956 was shut down in 2012 after the contract with the private company who was in charge to operate the trolleybus network was cancelled due to inability to provide adequate coverage for all lines.
 The trolleybus system of Gabrovo, inaugurated in 1987, was shut down in 2013 due to road construction works and did not reopen.
 The trolleybus system of Dobrich, which had been operational since 1987, was closed in 2014 for financial reasons.
 In Pernik the trolleybus system operated from 1987 until 2015 when it was closed down after the municipal transport operator went bankrupt.

 Croatia

 No trolleybuses have operated in Croatia since 1972, but two cities once were served by the mode: Rijeka and Split.

 Czech Republic

-The Czech Republic has 13 trolleybus systems, in towns both large and small, and in the past trolleybuses also operated in three other cities.
+The Czech Republic has 14 trolleybus systems, in towns both large and small, and in the past trolleybuses also operated in three other cities.
 See List of trolleybus systems for details.

-There also was a line between Ostrov nad Ohrí and Jáchymov, taking advantage of steep gradients between these towns, used only for testing trolleybuses made at the Škoda factory in Ostrov.
+There also was a line between Ostrov and Jáchymov, taking advantage of steep gradients between these towns, used only for testing trolleybuses made at the Škoda factory in Ostrov.
 The line was dismantled in 2006, following the cessation of production in Škoda Ostrov in 2004. Škoda Ostrov was then moved to Plzeň building new spare parts for already operational trolleybuses.
-But this didn't last long and Škoda Ostrov definitely closed in 2008.
+But this did not last long and Škoda Ostrov definitely closed in 2008.
 New Škoda brand trolleybuses are being built in Plzeň from 2004 under the Škoda Electric factory.